MA, Child and Adolescent Development

 Obtain one official sealed transcript from each college/university where you studied and submit the official sealed transcript(s) to:

 San Jose, CA 95192-0017

 If the college/university provides official electronic transcripts, the institution can email the transcripts to firstname.lastname@example.org.
 Questions pertaining to transcripts, GPA calculations, and application fees should be directed to email@example.com.

-Applicants will receive a letter from the Department of Child & Adolescent Development regarding their status (i.e., acceptance) by April 1.
+Applicants will receive a letter from the Department of Child & Adolescent Development regarding their status (i.e., acceptance) by early May (or by early March for early decision).
 Applicants will also receive a letter from GAPE regarding their status after the department has made its decision.
 The letter from GAPE will provide information about how to register for classes.

 Admission for Conditional Standing

 Students who are admitted conditionally will be required to take additional courses in addition to the required master's courses.
 These students admitted based on conditional status can gain classified standing when the student completes these additional courses in a timely manner with a grade of B or better in the additional required courses.
 The Graduate Program Coordinator will specify these conditions in the admit letter.
 Students who have no conditions on their admission have classified standing.